RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory: Evaluation

 \subsubsection{Model Settings}

-Two ensemble models are selected for case study: Random Forest, representing bagging-based methods, and XGBoost, representing boosting-based methods.
-Both models are trained on five datasets from the widely used UCI Machine Learning Repository \cite{UCI}, as listed in Table~\ref{tab:redundancy}.
+Two ensemble model types are selected for case study: Random Forest, representing bagging-based models, and XGBoost, representing boosting-based models.
+Both types are trained on five datasets from the widely used UCI Machine Learning Repository \cite{UCI}, as listed in Table~\ref{tab:redundancy}.
 Each dataset is divided into training and testing sets in a 7:3 ratio to examine the impact of \textit{purity threshold pruning} on accuracy.
 For Random Forest, we utilized the open-source library Ranger \cite{Ranger} for forest construction, setting the number of trees to 100. \textit{Purity threshold pruning} is applied on Random Forest to reduce model complexity, with tolerance set to \{1\%, 2\%, 3\%, 4\%, 5\%\}.
 On the other hand, we used the official XGBoost library \cite{XGBoost} to construct XGBoost with default parameters, including \textit{max\_depth=6} and \textit{num\_trees=100}.